Greece Moments Greece Moments

 Advertisement*

-Below we have put together a personal selection of beautiful hotels and apartments with very good guest reviews on the island of Patmos.
-Click on the Booking.com* booking links to find out more about prices and availability of the accommodations:
+Below, we’ve compiled a personal selection of beautiful hotels and apartments with excellent guest reviews on the island of Patmos.
+Click on the booking links from Booking.com* to learn more about prices and availability:

 Manos House, Chora

-Traditional holiday home for up to 4 people on the slope of the Chora of Patmos.
-Roof terrace with stunning views over the Aegean Sea.
-The Chora and the windmills are within walking distance.
+Traditional vacation home for up to 4 people on the hillside of Chora, Patmos.
+Rooftop terrace with a magnificent view of the Aegean Sea.
+Chora and the windmills are within walking distance.

 ➲ Book Manos House*